 A Senior Scientist is a NIH employee on either a permanent (Title 5 or Commissioned Corps) or indefinite appointment (Title 42(f) after Title 5 exhaustion has been certified) who has been selected via a Deputy Director for Intramural Research (DDIR) -approved national search.
-The individual is a manager of a large Institute or Center (IC) program/department with responsibility for substantial resources.
+The individual is a manager of a large Institute or Center (IC) research program/department with responsibility for substantial resources (≥$2M budget including personnel and space).
 A Senior Scientist may be granted independent research resources, which are subject to review by the IC Board of Scientific Counselors (BSC).

 A Senior Scientist must posses at least two or more of the following qualifications, where appropriate: